Clippers and Shears for Sheep, Goats, Cattle, Llamas, Alpacas, Horses, Mules, Large Dogs, Pigs and more…

 When we started, almost no one in the USA knew of them.
 By the late 1990s we were Lister’s largest customer and Lister was a well-known name in the sheep show industry.

 When Wahl purchased Lister in 2001 we were not happy—in part because we had offered to purchase Lister ourselves just 1 year earlier.
-Our response was to develop our own line of clippers, shears, blades, combs and cutters.
-While doing so we used the knowledge gained over 14 years to:

 - Improve the designs.

 - Reduce prices to our end-users even further.

 Our willingness to service and support our products then and now continues to have no equal in the industry.